zoroqi/srid.ca/imported/AC600M USB WiFi Adapter.md

 slug: rtl8821cu
 ---

 Having gotten frustrated with the [[X1C7 WiFi issue]], I decided to use an external USB WiFi adapter.
-[Here is the specific adapter](https://www.amazon.ca/gp/product/B078MHKFJ9/) I purchased from Amazon.
-It does not work with Linux out of the box; fortunately the shipment came with a mini CD (with presumably the Windows driver) that had the code `RTL8811/RTL8812` on it.
+[Here is the specific adapter](https://www.amazon.ca/gp/product/B078MHKFJ9/)[^title] I purchased from Amazon.
+It does not work with Linux out of the box; however, the shipment came with a mini CD (with presumably the Windows driver) that had the code `RTL8811/RTL8812` which hinted at the possible Linux driver to use.

+[^title]: Product title: *WiFi Adapter Flenco 600Mbps WiFi Dongle Mini Dual Band 2.4G/5G USB Wireless Network Adapter Support for Win 7/8/8.1/10/XP/Vista*

 ## Initial investigation